rich98/DevOps-E-degree/module2/submitted/README.md

 # passgen3words.zip

+You will need to update the path so the tool can find the word file.

 The theory of using three random words for passwords is a strategy recommended by the National Cyber Security Centre (NCSC) for creating strong, memorable passwords¹³.
 Here's why it works:
 1. **Memorability**: Our brains are better at recalling information that forms a narrative or has contextual meaning².
 The 'Three Random Words' method aligns with this understanding by creating a password structure that is more natural for our brains to encode and retrieve².

 2. **Visualization**: When users create passwords using the 'Three Random Words' strategy, they are more likely to visualize the words as images, forming a mental picture².
 This imagery makes the password more memorable².